4.2.4.2 Laying out a Compound Curve

 2. Installation Process

 Easement.
 The easement in a WWSL compound curve is based on the curve radius.
-A 24 inch radius curve has a 5 inch 26 inch radius easment at each end of the curve.
-A 26 inch radius curve has a 5 inch 28 inch radius easment at each end of the curve.
+A 24 inch radius curve has a 5 inch 26 inch radius easement at each end of the curve.
+A 26 inch radius curve has a 5 inch 28 inch radius easement at each end of the curve.

 Join Track Sections.
 There are several changes or additions when laying out curve track.
 Getting a smoothly flowing connection between tangent (straight) track and the curved track is difficult.
 The outward pressure of the rail at the joint often creates a kink.

-To minimize this difficulty I measure the curve circumference and, at the workbench, I take the required lengths of flex track, insert the rail joiners and solder each section together (without a gap) forming a single long, straight section.
+To minimize this difficulty I measure the curve circumference and, at the workbench, I take the required lengths of flex track (plus 6 inches or so for the tangent), insert the rail joiners and solder each section together (without a gap) forming a single long, straight section.
 This is the only instance where I recommend soldering rail joiners.
 Be sure that its the best soldering job - blobs will interfere with the inward moving through the tie plates

 I place the moveable rail on the inside of the curve.

-I start in the center of the curve.
-I place a Ribbon Rail curve template at center and then add other templates as necessary to form the desired radius.
-If the curve is a compound curve, the appropriate Ribbon Rail curve radius template is added to the curved flextrack section.
+I start at the center of the tangent (if any).
+I place a Ribbon Rail straight template at the edge of the tangent and then add the appropriate Ribbon Rail curve radius templates as necessary to complete the curve.
 I then take this piece to the layout to install on the curve.
 I do an initial fit to see what works and doesn't work.
 This usually involves shifting the full curve template outward to meet the point of tangentcy.

 Glue Down.
 I layout the curve using the foam board curved track template instead of a straight edge.
 The curved template is fastened by a screw into the subroadbed. (another reason why I don't use a center line for roadbed layout lines).